-For a simple day-use solution, Shared Use functionality allows credentialed User or Users to access any available storage space with a valid RFID lock credential.
-When the current user is done, and the storage space is vacated, the RFID Lock remains open and ready for the next user and RFID credential.
+Shared Use RFID locks: For simple day-use solutions, Shared Use allows credentialed users to access any available storage space with a valid credential.
+When the current user is done, the storage space is vacated, and the lock remains open and ready for another user.